 But, this was a very serious matter indeed.
 The fate of the Western lands was in peril and the elders were demanding that the Lady do something.
 So naturally, she had her son do the necessary arrangements.

 "I was under the impression that was the general's duty, not mine."
-The prince spoke low, eyes pinned to his mothers.
+The heir spoke low, eyes pinned to his mothers.
 He was already done with this conversation.
 She had said what she needed, so he failed to see in the importance of her continuing to speak.

 "That was once your job, Sesshoumaru-chan," Inukimi ran her claws through a strand of her hair as she spoke, knowing her use of 'chan' bothered him, though he showed no sign of it.
 She wore a light colored purple kimono, clad in a white flower pattern to portray her status as Lady of the Western lands.
 She wore her royal pelt around her shoulders, nestling in its warmth.
 "And it should still be.
 I do not believe I gave you my blessing to remove yourself of that position."

-Oh how she wished he was more like his father.
+Oh, how she wished he was more like his father.
 His father would have immediately began preparing for battle and making sure the troops were training twice as hard in every aspect.
 She remembered when he would tie up his silver colored hair and hoist on his armor before tying his weapons at his side.
-His handsome, battle worn face was always kind to his family and minions, but ferocious to the enemy.
+His handsome, battle worn face was always kind to his family and followers, but ferocious to the enemy.

 She inwardly shuddered with the sudden need of her deceased lover's touch.

 She then raised her eyes to meet Sesshoumaru's.
 The spawn of that great man stood in front of her with boredom clearly displayed in his eyes.
 He was a much polished version of his father; clean and perfection radiated off of him and his every movement was filled with the grace his father had lacked.
 He was, to put it simply, more like her in looks; though his power as great as his fathers.